-4.11.1.
-How to rebalance HDFS
+11.1.
+Rebalancing HDFS

 This topic describes how you can initiate an HDFS rebalance from Ambari.
+HDFS provides a "balancer" utility to help balance the blocks across DataNodes in the cluster.

-- 1. .
-In Ambari Web, browse to Services > HDFS > Summary. - 2.
-Select Service Actions, then choose Rebalance HDFS. - 3.
-Enter the Balance Threshold value as a percentage of disk capacity.

-- 4. Click Start to begin the rebalance. - 5.
-You can check rebalance progress or cancel a rebalance in process by opening the Background Operations dialog.
+- 1. In Ambari Web, browse to Services > HDFS > Summary. - Select Service Actions, then choose Rebalance HDFS. - 3.
+Enter the Balance Threshold value as a percentage of disk capacity. - 4.
+Click Start to begin the rebalance.
+You can check rebalance progress or cancel a rebalance in process by opening the Background Operations dialog in Ambari.